 And what do you think of what happened to him?

-You know, sometimes revenge is a dispersal cold.
+You know, sometimes revenge, the dispress are cold.

-I hate to celebrate someone's death, but when you talk about guns' rights and you talk about how much the second amendment man is to you and then and impacts you, like what do you expect?
+I hate to celebrate someone's death, but when you talk about guns' rights and you talk about how much the Second Amendment matters to you and it impacts you, like, what do you expect?

 You know?

-There's so much disgusting stuff, and obviously it's gonna be an endless, like slow drip of it that comes out.
+And obviously, it's going to be an endless, like, slow drip of it that comes out.

 Also, this notion that Charlie said something.

-He once, there's a quote of Charlie's where he said that some gun deaths are in essence are gonna be the um the the sort of offshoot result of having people have guns.
+He wants, there's a quote of Charlie's where he said that some gun deaths are, in essence, are going to be the sort of offshoot result of having people have guns.

-But the obvious, it's the obvious answer is yes.
+But the obvious, the obvious answer is yes.

-You know, what one of the things is that that doesn't mean we shouldn't have the second amendment.
+You know, one of the things, that doesn't mean we shouldn't have the Second Amendment.

 That doesn't mean you shouldn't be able to defend your family and your property and your way of life, right?

-So if to have a second amendment, it is baked in that some bad things are gonna happen.
+So if to have a Second Amendment, it is baked in that some bad things are going to happen.

 He actually was explaining something in a very deep way.